-Symptom Cause Remedy Fumes are emitted from Remove the battery from the pedelec immediately. the battery.
+Symptom Cause Remedy Fumes are emitted from the battery.
+1 Remove the battery from the pedelec immediately.
 2 Contact the fire service.
 3 Observe all the warnings in Section 2 Safety.

 Table 55: Error solution for battery

 9.1.5 On-board computer error